 Hon.
 Andrea Price Janzen, Chief Judge

-Judge Andrea Price Janzen was elected to the bench in July of 1996, as Judge for Section "B" of the Jefferson Parish Juvenile Court.
+Judge Andrea Price Janzen was elected in July of 1996, to Section "B" of the Jefferson Parish Juvenile Court and is currently serving as Chief Judge.
 Prior to being elected Judge, Judge Janzen had been an Assistant District Attorney in Jefferson Parish since 1982.
-As a prosecutor, Judge Janzen worked in the Juvenile Court from 1983 to 1988, where she prosecuted thousands of Child Abuse, Delinquency and Child Support Cases.
-In 1989, Judge Janzen created the Felony Child Abuse Prosecution Unit of the Jefferson Parish District Attorney's Office.
+As a prosecutor, Judge Janzen served as an assistant in the Juvenile Court from 1983 to 1988, where she prosecuted thousands of Child Abuse, Delinquency and Child Support Cases.
+In 1989, Judge Janzen created the Felony Child Abuse Prosecution Unit of the Jefferson Parish District Attorney’s Office.
 As Supervisor of that division, she was involved in the prosecution of hundreds of felony cases involving child victims.
 She has prosecuted child sex abuse cases in Grand Jury Proceedings, and has prosecuted major child abuse cases in state court.

 Hon.
 Barron C. Burmaster